 What to Do If Your Vehicle is Recalled

-If your vehicle has been recalled, you should get a letter from the manufacturer that contains information including what the defect is, a description of the defect, the risk or danger posed by the problem, potential warning signs and how the manufacturer plans to fix the problem.
+If your vehicle has been recalled, you should get a letter from the manufacturer that contains information including what the defect is, a description of the defect, the risk or danger posed by the problem, potential warning signs, and how the manufacturer plans to fix it the problem.
 This letter should also contain instructions regarding what steps you should take next such as when you should go to the dealership for a repair.
 Recall repairs are done at no cost to consumers, as required by the law.

 If you don’t receive a car recall notice, however, you can search through current safety recalls on the NHTSA’s site.
 And whether you received a letter or not, the manufacturer is still required to perform the repair free of cost.
 If you or a loved one has been injured as the result of a safety defect, you may be able to seek compensation for the damages and losses you have suffered.
 An experienced auto defect attorney will be able to provide you with more information regarding your legal rights and options.